-Dynamic models can be applied to differences between individuals as well, not just to predict trial to trial time dynamics, but rather to model relative rates of growth and decay.
+Dynamic models can be applied to differences between individuals, not to predict trial to trial dynamics, but rather to model relative rates of growth and decay.
 Between individuals, we notice differences in time spent doing various activities.
 We do not observe growth rates, but we do observe frequencies, latencies, and persistence.
-It is possible to examine rates of change.
-Gilboa and Revelle (1994) showed individual differences in decay rates of the effect of anxiety on an emotional "Stroop" task.
-The fundamental observations become how we spend our time, what is the patterning of our behaviors, our feelings, and our thoughts.
+Perhaps most notably, we learn to recognize the patterning of behaviors, feelings, thoughts, and desires within ourselves and others.